Piotr-Augustynski/Statistics/README.md

 ## Usage

-Get to the directly folder (statistics) in terminal.
+Go directly to the program folder (statistics) in terminal and run command

 ```bash
 ruby bin/statistics file_name